Beloved Advocate columnist Smiley Anders dead at age 86

 "The answers would be so endearing and interesting that ... everyone wanted to be a part of it.
 If they got something answered in his column, they would run to tell somebody else, 'Look look look.
 Smiley answered me.
 Look at what he said,'" Pratt said in an interview with WBRZ.

+"For decades, Smiley brought joy, wit, and a unique perspective to the pages of our local newspaper, becoming a cherished voice in our community," she said.

+"Smiley's columns were more than just words; they reflected the heart and soul of Baton Rouge.
+His ability to find humor in everyday life and his genuine connection with our residents made him a trusted friend to many.
+His contributions to journalism and his dedication to our city will be remembered fondly."
-In the newspaper's story on Anders' death, publisher Judi Terzotis said Anders was synonymous with The Advocate.

-“He had a quick wit and heart of gold.
-Our entire team is deeply saddened by his passing, but his legacy will endure, not only in our hearts, but in the hearts of all our readers," she said.
+In the newspaper's story on Anders' death, publisher Judi Terzotis said Advocate employees were "deeply saddened by his passing, but his legacy will endure, not only in our hearts, but in the hearts of all our readers."

 Anders was born Nov.
 20, 1937, in Natchez, Mississippi, and moved to Baton Rouge when he was 8 — though he used to joke in the newsroom that he had lived in Louisiana all of his life except for the time he lived in Shreveport.